allegroai/clearml-docs/docs/guides/datasets/data_man_cifar_classification.md

 Where `ee1c35f60f384e65bc800f42f0aca5ec` is the dataset ID.

 ## Adding Files
-Add the files we just downloaded to the dataset:
+Add the files that were just downloaded to the dataset:

 ```
 clearml-data add --files <dataset_path>